splice-r/SwiftSight/README.md

 ## Usage
 Example: `python swift.py -u urls.txt -p TestProject`

 Help: `python swift.py -h`

+## Arguments
+-u:  Path to the URLs file

+-c: Number of Playwright contexts/browser sessions to use (default: 4)

+-p: Name of the project.
+Helps in screenshot grouping as well as report name (defaults to current timestamp)

+-t: Timeout for navigation in milliseconds (default: 10000)

 ## Features
 - Eliminates URL duplicates from input list